mhmdmhd6/Mac-OS-Desktop/README.md

 you can using notepad for ever and writing your texts:)

-📌also you can add new commit's, if you like this projects😁😃
+📌also you can add new commit's, if you like this projects😁😃 and thanks @neysidev (Mehdi Neysi) for fixing my codes and helping me 🙏:heart